-Before mounting several synchronized boards for a multi channel system into the chassis you have to hook up the boards with their synchronization cables first.
+Before mounting several synchronized boards for a multi channel system into the PC you can hook up the boards with their synchronization cables first.
+If there is enough space in your computer's case (e.g. a big tower case) you can also mount the boards first and hook them up afterwards.
 Spectrum ships the boards together with the needed amount of synchronization cables.
 All of them are matched to the same length, to achieve a zero clock delay between the boards.